39 Weeks Pregnant

 Yay!
 Baby has finally reached full term!
-You’re probably feeling like you want to get this baby… The.
-Heck.
-Out.
+You’re probably feeling like you want to get this baby OUT.
 We’re not sure, but the impatience and discomfort moms-to-be feel around 39 weeks pregnant (and beyond!) might be nature’s way of getting you mentally prepared for delivery.
 Remember how freaked out you used to be about childbirth?
 Now, at week 39 of pregnancy, you don’t care what it takes, you just don’t want to be pregnant anymore!

 At 39 weeks pregnant, baby is as big as a pumpkin.
 Your 39-week fetus measures about 20 inches long and weighs about 7.3 pounds.
 And baby just keeps growing, despite being so crowded inside your 39 weeks pregnant belly.

-39 weeks pregnant is eight months and three weeks pregnant.
-Next week, you’ll have completed nine months of pregnancy, and will reach your due date (that is, if you don’t go into labor this week).
+Yep, 39 weeks pregnant is nine months pregnant.
+Next week, you’ll wrap up this final month of pregnancy and reach your due date (that is, if you don’t go into labor this week).
 This is exciting!

-Typical 39 weeks pregnant symptoms—the ones that aren’t signs labor is happening now—are similar to what you’ve been experiencing the past few weeks.
-Most are signs that labor will happen soon though.
+Typical 39 weeks pregnant symptoms—the ones that aren’t signs that labor is happening now—are similar to what you’ve been experiencing the past few weeks.
+Most are signs that labor will happen soon, though.
 This includes:

-If you’re the rare mom-to-be who’s 39 weeks pregnant with twins, kudos to you!
-You’ve kept those babies baking despite the odds of an early delivery—and despite your all-around discomfort.
+Probably a little bit of everything!
+You’re likely cycling through a lot of the 39 weeks pregnant symptoms.
+One moment you’re racing around with high energy, accomplishing all your pre-baby chores around the house, and the next you want to just curl up in bed with your body pillow and snooze.
+You may also be feeling anticipation (OMG, baby’s almost here!) with a little bit of nervousness (OMG, baby’s almost here!).
+You got this, mama!
+And if you’re the rare mom-to-be who’s 39 weeks pregnant with twins, kudos to you!
+You’ve kept those babies baking despite the odds of an early delivery (and despite your all-around discomfort).
 You’re probably feeling many 39 weeks pregnant symptoms, including the urge to get your twosome out of your 39 weeks pregnant belly and into the world.
 Don’t worry—the end is so near!

-Other symptoms are your body’s way of telling you baby’s making his or her arrival ASAP.
+Other symptoms are your body’s way of telling you baby is making their arrival ASAP.
 At 39 weeks pregnant, signs of labor are the biggest things on your mind.
 It’s important to know what they are, but don’t worry too much about going into labor without realizing it.
 In most cases, labor symptoms will be so strong and so different from what you’ve been experiencing that you won’t be able to ignore them.

 Call your OB if you experience either of these:

-Regular contractions.
-If your belly’s tightening—and has been repeatedly for some time—start timing the contractions.
+- Regular contractions.
+If you’re having repetitive and painful tightening in your belly, start timing the contractions.
 If they keep coming and the time between them keeps getting shorter, you’re in the beginning stage of labor.
-Just how long this stage lasts will vary from mom to mom (yes, you’ll be a mom very soon!), so keep your OB updated, and follow his or her directions for getting to the hospital by the time you progress into active labor.
+Just how long this stage lasts will vary from mom to mom (yes, you’ll be a mom very soon!), so keep your OB updated and follow their directions for getting to the hospital by the time you progress into active labor.

 Now that you’re 39 weeks pregnant (full term!) and itching to give birth, you might wonder how to induce labor naturally at home.
 Gulping down castor oil and taking herbal remedies aren’t considered safe—and eating spicy food just isn’t going to do it.
 But there are a few things that are typically safe and may work:

-Inside your 39 weeks pregnant belly, baby's probably able to flex his or her limbs now.
-Baby's brain is still rapidly developing—he or she’s getting smarter by the week!
+Inside your 39 weeks pregnant belly, baby is probably able to flex their limbs now.
+Baby's brain is still rapidly developing—they’re getting smarter by the week!
 Baby's nails may extend past the fingertips now.

-A 39 weeks pregnant ultrasound and non-stress test might be in order to check on your baby’s wellbeing—especially if you’re 39 weeks pregnant with twins.
-After seeing the results of these two tests, your doctor might say everything looks A-OK, or she might recommend an early delivery.
+A 39 weeks pregnant ultrasound and non-stress test might be in order to check on baby’s well-being—especially if you’re 39 weeks pregnant with twins.
+After seeing the results of these two tests, your doctor might say everything looks a-okay, or they might recommend an early delivery.